Noel MacDonald

 Noel Marguerite Robertson (née MacDonald; January 23, 1915 – May 13, 2008) was a basketball player for the Edmonton Grads.
 In 1938, MacDonald was awarded the Bobbie Rosenfeld Award and Velma Springstead Trophy as the best Canadian female athlete of the year.
-She was inducted into the Canada's Sports Hall of Fame in 1971 and Canada Basketball Hall of Fame in 1978.
+She is one of the few people who have been inducted into Canada's Sports Hall of Fame twice, and was also inducted into the Canada Basketball Hall of Fame in 1978.

 Early life and education

 On January 23, 1915, Noel MacDonald was born in Mortlach, Saskatchewan.
-She went to school in Moose Jaw before moving with her family to Edmonton, Alberta for high school.
-After graduating from Victoria High School, MacDonald studied business at McDougall Commercial High School.
+She spent her childhood in Estevan and Moose Jaw.
+MacDonald went to Edmonton as a teenager.
+She was on girls basketball teams while completing her education.

 Career

 MacDonald started her basketball career with the Edmonton Gradettes in 1931 before joining the Edmonton Grads in 1933.
 On the Grads, she played as a forward and centre before being promoted to captain in 1936.
 After her promotion to captain, MacDonald and her teammates won a demonstration basketball tournament at the 1936 Summer Olympics.
 MacDonald retired from the Grads in 1939 with a points per game average of 13.8 and an all-time Grads best of 1,874 points.
 After her retirement, MacDonald became a basketball coach in Estevan, Saskatchewan and a secretary in Libya.